-As a form of acceptance we do it.
-Of course, when we eventually say no and we start to put ourselves first, the tone from the other camp can easily change.
+It’s a form of acceptance.
+When we eventually say no and we start to put ourselves first, the tone from the other camp can easily change.
 A little condescending and standoffish in parts, it’s always difficult to come back from another person’s condescending tone.
 As a child that’s all I did.

 When that happens, perhaps on our part we must let go of how what is said, being personal to us.
 Their tone is their inability to accept we have a right to make our own decisions, based on our own values, wants and needs.
 It’s about how much value we place on ourselves, not other people’s value being placed on us.